PhotonVision/photonvision/docs/source/docs/quick-start/quick-configure.md

 ### Object Detection

+When using an Orange pi 5 with an OV9782 teams will usually change the following settings.

 - Resolution:
   - Resolutions larger than 640x640 may not result in any more accurate detection and may lower performance.
 - Confidence:
   - 0.75 - 0.95 Depending on if you want detection of warn game pieces or low false positives.
 - White Balance Temperature:
   - Adjust this to achieve better color accuracy.
 This may be needed to increase confidence.
+- Set arducam specific camera type selector to OV9782